markmosobo/farm-management/README.md

    cp .env.example .env
    ```

-6. Run these commands separately
+6. Run each of these commands
    ```sh
    php artisan key:generate
    ```